 Recycle, reuse or surplus those items that you can.
 The Recycling Surplus and Solid Waste (RSSW) group in Facilities can assist in rehoming many of your things.
 Departmental responsibilities in removing items of university property include:

-Fill out the General Surplus form for university items being sent to surplus.
+Complete an Asset Change Request form for university items being sent to surplus.

 Notify Surplus before bringing or sending items over so that we can ensure someone is available to receive them and document the transfer of property.